WDI-SEA/notes/02-js-jquery/js-dom-events/readme.md

 ## DOM manipulation

+### What is DOM manipulation?

-**What**: Using Javascript we can read and/or change the DOM, i.e. make the webpage do something interesting.
+Using Javascript we can read and/or change the DOM, i.e. make the webpage do something interesting.

-Examples:
+**Examples:**
 * Change or Remove HTML elements
 * Create and Add HTML elements
 * Change the CSS styles of HTML elements
 * Read & Change attributes of HTML elements (href, src, alt, etc)
 * Attach event listeners to HTML elements (click, keypress, submit, etc.)

+### Why would we want to manipulate the DOM?

-**Why**: Without DOM manipulation, web pages would just be static visuals with no changes and no interaction with the user.
+Without DOM manipulation, web pages would just be static visuals with no changes and no interaction with the user.

+**Example:**
+* Clicking on buttons would do nothing
+* You could never type into an input field
+* You could never zoom into an image or stop/start a video

+### How do we manipulate the dom?:

-**How**: The *document* object represents the DOM.
+The *document* object represents the DOM.

 **Select by tag id:**